CJ42/RChain-Learning/architecture.md

 - **REPL** = Read, Evaluate, Print Loop

-Allows users to execute Rholang code at the command line.
+This is a Command Line tool that allow each node to execute Rholang code via the CLI.

+- **Node API**

+Exposes features via HTTP and JSON RPC.